-Prior to early April 2017 and the terns' arrival, Zoological Society of San Diego subcontract personnel coordinated herbicide application, mechanical scraping and dragging of the site, and weeded invasive non-native vegetation, surveyed the grid system, and placed ceramic tiles for chick shelters, placed decoys, and repaired or replaced signs.
+Prior to early April 2018 and the terns' arrival, Zoological Society of San Diego subcontract personnel coordinated herbicide application, mechanical scraping and dragging of the site, and weeded invasive non-native vegetation, surveyed the grid system, and placed ceramic tiles for chick shelters, placed decoys, and repaired or replaced signs.
 Monitoring was conducted from mid-March through mid-August one to three days per week.
 Predator management was conducted by USDA Wildlife Services staff.

-Least terns were first observed at the Chula Vista Wildlife Reserve on 15 April 2017.
-They were seen on each visit through 25 July, and one to two were observed on 28 July, 1 and 11 August.
-At least 96 nests were initiated by 78 to 86 estimated pairs between 9 May and 20 June with distribution throughout but concentrated in two clusters in the southwestern portion of the site and in the north-central site.
-The maximum number of concurrently active nests and broods was 69 nests and nine broods of chicks on 30 May.
-At least 10 nests were suspected to have resulted from renesting by pairs that lost earlier clutches.
+One least tern was first observed at the Chula Vista Wildlife Reserve on 28 March.
+They were next seen on 18 April, 24 April, and then on each visit through 17 July, and then one observed on 23 July.
+At least 83 nests were initiated by 77 to 81 estimated pairs between 12 May and 19 June with distribution throughout but concentrated in two clusters in the southwestern portion of the site and in the north-central site.
+The maximum number of concurrently active nests and broods was 75 nests and two broods of chicks on 2 June.
+At least two nests were suspected to have resulted from renesting by pairs that lost earlier clutches.

-At least 120 chicks from 72 nests hatched successfully.
-It is estimated that at least 23 chicks reached fledgling age and 17 to 23 young survived to fledge from the site this season.
-Thirteen nests with 18 eggs were abandoned pre-term, four eggs were abandoned after the other egg in each clutch hatched successfully, and one was abandoned after unknown outcome of the other egg in the clutch.
-One two-egg nest was depredated with northern harrier suspected responsible, and another two nests were depredated by unknown species.
-The outcomes of eight nests with 13 eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.
-Two fledglings and 25 chicks were found dead of undetermined causes, including one banded fledgling recovered at NAS North Island.
-Feather piles of one to two depredated adults and four to five fledglings were found and peregrine falcon was suspected to be responsible.
-Remains of one depredated fledgling suggested predation by peregrine or large owl.
-An owl pellet containing a band from 2013 was found, but age of the pellet was unclear.
-One depredated chick was found intact with head crushed and gull-billed tern was suspected to be responsible, and the bands of six depredated chicks were recovered in regurgitated pellets within the South San Diego Bay gullbilled tern colony.
+At least 101 chicks from 59 nests hatched successfully.
+It is estimated that seven to 10 chicks reached fledgling age and survived to fledge from the site this season.
+Two eggs from two nests died while hatching.
+Five eggs were abandoned after the other egg in each clutch hatched successfully.
+Twenty nests with 28 eggs were abandoned pre-term, including one that was abandoned after the other egg in the nest was depredated and one each from two nests where one was abandoned after unknown outcome of the other egg in the clutch.
+Two eggs from two nests were depredated by ants and four eggs from four nests were depredated by unknown species.
+The outcomes of two nests with two eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.

+The carcasses of two chicks were found being scavenged by ants and it is possible that ants had contributed to their deaths.
+An additional 26 chicks were found dead of undetermined causes and delayed growth was noted in some chicks.
+Feathers and body parts of one to two depredated adults were found with a barn owl feather nearby.
+The feather pile of another adult suggested predation by peregrine falcon.
+Parts of a depredated large chick or fledgling were found with either an owl or peregrine suspected of being responsible.
 No other definitive evidence of chick depredation was found, but lack of observations, recaptures, fledglings, and attentive adults indicates that others were likely preyed on.
-The disappearance of up to 81 to 82 chicks coincided with repeated hunting of the site by peregrine falcons, gull-billed terns, and visits by northern harrier and great blue heron.
-Other potential predator species observed in the area included great egret, osprey, red-tailed hawk, Cooper's hawk, American kestrel, gulls, great horned owl, common raven, American crow, opossum, feral cat, striped skunk, and rats.
+The disappearance of up to 62 to 66 chicks coincided with repeated hunting of the site by peregrine falcons, gull-billed terns, and visits by great blue heron, northern harrier, red-tailed hawk, and barn owl.
+Other potential predator species observed in the area included great egret, osprey, Cooper's hawk, American kestrel, gulls, common raven, American crow, opossum, feral cat, striped skunk, and rats.

-Snowy plovers were recorded only twice at CVWR this season with one adult in June and one fledgling in July roosting during high tides.
+One to two dispersing snowy plovers were noted roosting at CVWR on each of four dates in July and August this season.